Prioritized Repairing and Consistent Query Answering in Relational Databases: Conflict resolution preferences

 \subsection{Preferred repairs and consistent query answers}

-Now, we introduce the general framework.
+Now, we introduce the general framework of prioritized repairing and query of inconsistent databases.
 We begin by defining a general notion of a family of preferred repairs.
 We do not make any assumptions on how such a family constructs preferred repairs.
 For generality, we do not even assume that the constructed instances are repairs in the sense of Definition~\ref{def:repair}.
-Instead, we list later on the desirable properties a well-behaved family should satisfy.
+Instead, we list later on the desirable properties that a well-behaved family should satisfy.

-\begin{definition}[Preferred repairs] A {\em family of preferred repairs} is a function $\mathcal{X}Rep$ defined on triplets $(I,F,\mathord{\succ})$, where $\succ$ is a priority in $I$ w.r.t. a set of denial constraints $F$, such that $\mathcal{X}Rep(I,F,\mathord{\succ})$ is a set of database instances over the same schema.
-We say that a family $\mathcal{Y}Rep$ {\em subsumes} a family $\mathcal{X}Rep$, denoted $\mathcal{X}Rep \sqsubseteq \mathcal{Y}Rep$, if $\mathcal{X}Rep(I,F,\mathord{\succ}) \subseteq \mathcal{Y}Rep(I,F,\mathord{\succ})$ for every $(I,F,\mathord{\succ})$. \end{definition}
+\begin{definition}[Preferred repairs] A \emph{family of preferred repairs} is a function $\XRep$ defined on triplets $(I,F,\mathord{\succ})$, where $\succ$ is a priority in $I$ w.r.t.\ a set of denial constraints $F$, such that $\XRep(I,F,\mathord{\succ})$ is a set of database instances over the same schema.
+We say that a family $\YRep$ {\em subsumes} a family $\XRep$, denoted $\XRep \sqsubseteq \YRep$, if $\XRep(I,F,\mathord{\succ}) \subseteq \YRep(I,F,\mathord{\succ})$ for every $(I,F,\mathord{\succ})$. \end{definition}

 We generalize the notion of consistent query answers ~\cite{ArBeCh99} by considering only preferred repairs when evaluating a query (instead of all repairs).
 We can easily generalize our approach to open queries as in~\cite{ChMa04,ChMaSt04}.